jhdavislab/cryoEM_workshop/README.md

 These notebooks can be run on google colab, and the associated data can be added to your own google drive here: https://drive.google.com/drive/folders/17gJqcVaEjr_vzB8jDPuU1GTsWbEUh3tn?usp=sharing.
 Be sure to "add shortcut to drive" such that this folder is accessible in your own google account.

-All data analyzed in these notebooks taken from https://www.ebi.ac.uk/empiar/EMPIAR-10025/, based on work from:
+All data analyzed in these notebooks taken from https://www.ebi.ac.uk/empiar/EMPIAR-10025/, based on work from:<br>
-2.8 Angstrom resolution reconstruction of the Thermoplasma acidophilum 20S proteasome using cryo-electron microscopy.
+2.8 Angstrom resolution reconstruction of the Thermoplasma acidophilum 20S proteasome using cryo-electron microscopy.<br>
-Campbell MG, Veesler D, Cheng A, Potter CS, Carragher B Elife 4 e06380-e06380 (2015)
+Campbell MG, Veesler D, Cheng A, Potter CS, Carragher B <br>
+Elife 4 e06380-e06380 (2015)<br>
-PMID: 25760083
+PMID: 25760083<br>
-DOI: 10.7554/eLife.06380
+DOI: 10.7554/eLife.06380<br>